Karakia whakawaatea - Te Pae o Manukau Food Forest whenua

 All gathered around the fire while Therese shares words, Mana whenua in orange hi-vis

-KaiWaka co-leads Ana and Destiny went around with bowls of our compost made onsite at Boundary, giving each person a single teaspoon.
+Our KaiWaka project co-leads and food forest kaitiaki Ana and Destiny went around with bowls of our compost made onsite at Boundary.
+Giving each person a single teaspoon.
 To hold that compost full of life in their hands and speak to it any intentions and aspirations for this food forest to be, then sprinkle it on the whenua.
-A small act marking their contribution to the ngāhere kai - the first ones to enrich the soil with not just compost, but their best wishes.
+A small act to give their own blessing and marking their contribution as the first to manually enrich the soil of this soon-to-be ngāhere kai.

-It was an incredibly wholesome morning of connection and replenishment of the wairua.
+It was an incredibly wholesome morning of unity, connection and replenishment of the wairua.
 We wish to thank all who came.
-And to our Manurewa students, neighbourhood home bakers, local volunteers, Auckland council and local board for helping us to pull this together.
-On behalf of PVA, we thank you.
+And to our Manurewa work experience students, neighbourhood home bakers, local volunteers, Auckland council and local board for helping us to pull such a significant event together.
+On behalf of PVA, mālō ‘aupito.
 Together, we are nurturing a future that has the power to feed, educate, inspire and strengthen our people which is so desperately needed.
-We are remembering who we are - we are people who thrive in villages, in community.
+Through this mahi we are remembering who we are - people who thrive in villages and in community.

 Now the path is clear and restrictions are lifted, planting dates are coming soon.